 Attraction Type: Historic Church

-Location: Beside Upper Court in Ullingswick, about 1 mile east of the A147 and 4 miles south west of Bromyard
+Location: Beside Upper Court in Ullingswick, about one mile east of the A147 and four miles south-west of Bromyard

 Photo Credit: David Ross and Britain Express

 NEARBY HISTORIC ATTRACTIONS

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Moreton Jeffries Church - 1.2 miles (Historic Church)

 Whitbourne, St John the Baptist Church - 1.6 miles (Historic Church)

 Stoke Lacy, St Peter & St Paul Church - 1.6 miles (Historic Church)